-As of December 30th, 2022, the Sub-Fund invested 97,57% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes and 44,24% of those were directly invested in sustainable investments.
-The remaining portion of the Sub-Fund's net assets (#2 Other) consisted of financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits used for hedging and efficient portfolio management purposes and to manage the liquidity of the portfolio or to reduce any specific financial risk.
+As of December 30th, 2022, the Sub-Fund invested 97,9% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes.
+The remaining portion of the Sub-Fund's investment portfolio (#2 Other) consisted of financial derivative instruments for hedging and/or efficient portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.

-What was the asset allocation?
+• What was the asset allocation?